portsoc/hangman-in-branches/README.md

 There are some more configurations that we need to add to our `package.json`.

 Remember that the objects in a JSON file are comma-separated, so we first need to add a comma after the closing brackets of the last object (this should be `devDependencies`).
-Then we can paste the following object:
+Then we can paste the following object at the end of `package.json`:

 ```json
   "eslintConfig": {